Akhil08893/College-Management-System/README.md

 This project is a fully functional web application aimed at managing various aspects of college administration, including student information, staff management, courses, attendance, and more.

+## Technologies used
+  ### Django (Backend Framework)
+  Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+It is known for its "batteries-included" philosophy, offering a
+    wide range of built-in features and tools that facilitate common web development tasks, such as authentication, URL routing, and database schema migrations
+  ### MySQL (Database)
+  MySQL is a widely-used open-source relational database management system (RDBMS).
+Known for its reliability, robustness, and ease of use.MySQL serves as the backbone for storing and managing a large volume of structured data efficiently.It handles student records, course information, faculty details, timetables, grades, and other essential data.
+### Bootstrap (Frontend Framework)
+Bootstrap is a popular front-end framework for developing responsive and mobile-first web applications.
+It provides a collection of pre-designed HTML, CSS, and JavaScript components that streamline the process of creating modern, visually appealing user interfaces.

 ### Features